Honeybee products include honey, bee-collected pollen, royal jelly, wax, and health supplements.

 - Northern Cape Bee Group Tel: 053 441 2341

 - Northerns Beekeepers’ Association (Pretoria) Tel: 083 259 4466

 - Southerns Beekeeping Association (Gauteng Province and country districts) Tel: 083 262 2047 www.beekeepers.co.za

 - Southern Cape Bee Industries Association Tel: 044 871 1935

 - Western Cape Bee Industry Association Tel: 021 884 4421 www.wkbv.co.za

 Training and research

 The Agricultural Colleges, working with Provincial Departments of Agriculture run courses in beekeeping.
-See the “Agricultural education and training” chapter.
+See the “Agricultural education and training” page.